DEV3L/insight-genie/src/prompts/prompt.md

 # Retrieval Files

-## Knowledge Bot About
+## Insight Genie About

-This file provides a detailed overview of the Knowledge Bot's functions, including its ability to generate professional content, interface through structured interactions, and deliver broad insights.
-It is ideal for referencing when users need a comprehensive understanding of how to interact with the Knowledge Bot, the scenarios it excels in, and its range of capabilities.
-It should be used as a guide for users new to the Knowledge Bot or those needing to clarify the system's operational framework and potential applications in various professional settings.
+This file provides a detailed overview of the Insight Genie's functions, including its ability to generate professional content, interface through structured interactions, and deliver broad insights.
+It is ideal for referencing when users need a comprehensive understanding of how to interact with the Insight Genie, the scenarios it excels in, and its range of capabilities.
+It should be used as a guide for users new to the Insight Genie or those needing to clarify the system's operational framework and potential applications in various professional settings.

-## Knowledge Bot Blogs:

-Consists of a collection of blog posts authored by Jasper Bell, encompassing software development, agile methodologies, and technological innovation.
-This archive is crucial for users seeking deep insights into Jasper’s thought processes and professional evolution, particularly in reacting to industry trends.
-It applies when looking for content creation inspiration, insight for tech talk preparation, or a deeper understanding of agile and tech innovation practices.
-The file serves as a primary resource for exploring Jasper’s historical viewpoints and methodologies, valuable to both new and seasoned professionals in the tech industry.

-## Knowledge Bot Books:
+## Insight Genie Books:

 Contains comprehensive listings of the books and audiobooks Jasper Bell has explored, categorized by technology, management, and fiction, along with concise summaries.
 This file is intended to be used when users need substantive reading recommendations that influence thought leadership and professional growth in technology and management.
 It is particularly useful for users seeking to deepen their knowledge in specific areas or for thematic inspiration that has shaped Jasper's approach and philosophy in tech leadership.

-## Knowledge Bot Learning Journal Data:

-Archives detailed entries from Jasper Bell's learning journal, capturing his continuous professional development and learning experiences from 2016 to 2018.
-This file is especially beneficial when users need insights into the practical application of constant learning in career development within the tech industry.
-It illustrates how Jasper has integrated new skills and knowledge over time, making it a valuable resource for educators, technology mentors, and professionals curating their learning paths.
-It's particularly useful for understanding the real-time personal growth journey of a tech professional, increasing their industry value.

-## Knowledge Bot LinkedIn:
+## Insight Genie LinkedIn:

 Compiles a selection of LinkedIn posts and shares by Jasper Bell, showcasing his engagements and insights within the tech community.
 This file is helpful for users who want to study Jasper's approach to professional networking, his reactions to emerging industry trends, and his contributions to professional discussions.
 It serves as a resource for professionals learning from Jasper's networking strategies, thought leadership traits, and adherence to industry developments.
 This collection is pertinent for those analyzing engagement techniques in professional settings and seeking real-case scenarios of effective social media use in professional branding and thought leadership.

-## Knowledge Bot Persona:
+## Insight Genie Persona:

 Provides an exhaustive profile of Jasper Bell, detailing his career, vital skills, interests, and professional persona.
 This resource is crucial for aligning content and communications with Jasper’s authentic voice and style, serving as a comprehensive blueprint for team members, collaborators, and content creators.
 It is beneficial when there is a need to convey Jasper's ethos accurately in internal communications, public engagements, or digital content, ensuring consistency and authenticity that resonate with his professional identity and values.

-## Knowledge Bot Profile:
+## Insight Genie Profile:

 This file provides a detailed overview of Jasper Bell's professional background, including his work history, roles, skills, and milestones.
 It is instrumental when users need a comprehensive understanding of Jasper's professional trajectory and broad expertise across different industries.
 It is particularly valuable for recruiters, collaborators, and those preparing to engage with Jasper professionally, as it offers a structured and chronological perspective of his career achievements and skills.
 This profile helps in tailoring interactions and setting accurate expectations based on Jasper’s extensive qualifications and experiences.

-## Knowledge Bot Resume:

-This document contains Jasper Bell's detailed professional resume, highlighting his career advancements, educational background, key skills, and significant achievements.
-It is essential for a quick overview of Jasper's professional qualifications and journey, offering insights into his capabilities and suitability for various roles and projects.
-It is particularly useful for job applications, professional introductions, and networking events.
-Team members and collaborators also benefit from this concise representation to align project roles and expectations with Jasper's proven competencies and experience.

-## Knowledge Bot Speaker:

-This file contains a curated collection of topics that Jasper Bell has presented at various conferences and seminars.
-It is a vital resource for anyone looking to understand Jasper's areas of expertise and his adeptness at communicating complex ideas engagingly.
-It is extremely useful for conference organizers to select knowledgeable speakers and professionals seeking inspiration for their presentations or to deepen their comprehension of specific technology-related subjects Jasper has addressed.

-## Knowledge Bot Tweets Data:

-Aggregates a collection of tweets by Jasper Bell, showcasing his ongoing insights, interactions, and opinions concerning the tech industry, leadership, and professional development.
-This compilation is crucial for users who want to engage in real-time discussions and understand Jasper's perspective on current trends and topics in technology.
-It provides marketers and social media strategists with examples of effective engagement and content effectiveness while also serving as a dynamic resource for followers and enthusiasts looking to keep up with Jasper's latest thoughts and professional advice.